Ariel-levi/ShipMarket_client/README.md

   * in server and client side
   * using jwt

-Customers
+### Customers
 - Favorites items
   * saved in the database
   * using redux-thunk
 - Cart
   * using redux
 - Checkout
   * payment by react PayPal-js
 - Search address
   * autocomplete search
   * using leaflet geosearch
   * debounce the search requests by hook

-    Stores owners
+### Stores owners
 - Create a new store
   * pending until activation by admin
 - Edit, Delete exsistent store
 - Add, Edit and Delete product

-    Delivery
+### Delivers
 - Display all orders ready for shipment on the map
 - Taking an order
   * customer recive a message his order has been shipped
   * using socket.io
 - Setting a route to the customer address with stop at the store

-    Admin
+#### Admin
 - Access to tha all informaion
 - Add, Edit and Delete users, stores, prducts and orders

 <p align="right">(<a href="#top">back to top</a>)</p>